 We are dedicated to providing the best design and implementation of both small and large-scale projects.
-We are equipped with the expertise, skills, and advanced tools to meet your engineering needs.
-We plan to work with you through every step of your project to deliver the quality solution your community deserves.
+Our staff is equipped with the expertise, skills, and advanced tools to meet your engineering needs.
+We work with you through every step of your project to deliver the quality solution your community deserves.

 HMB Professional Engineers, Inc. added 6 new photos.

 All Aboard!
 The HMB Bus Tour 2015 was a success.
 All of the newbies at HMB took a tour this morning to help us better understand the company's services.
 We toured the Frankfort Wastewater Treatment Plant and visited Benson Creek Bridge and the East Frankfort Water Tower.
 Later, we heard about some of the company's largest projects and listened to presentations from staff in various company divisions.

 HMB Professional Engineers, Inc. shared Kentucky Transportation Cabinet's photo.

 Congratulations, Steve Waddle, for this well deserved recognition!

 STATE HIGHWAY ENGINEER STEVE WADDLE RECEIVES NATIONAL AWARD

 Kentucky State Highway Engineer Steve Waddle has been awarded the 2015 Alfred E. Johnson Achievement Award by the American Association of State Highway and Transportation Officials (AASHTO).
 The award was announced Sunday, Sept.
 27, in Chicago at AASHTO’s annual meeting.

 The prestigious award, given annually by the Association, recognizes the many contributions to management in the field of highway engineering made by Alfred E. Johnson, former Executive Director of AASHTO.
 It is awarded to the individual selected by the award committee as the person rendering the most outstanding service to their department in the field of engineering or management, covering technical and administrative aspects.